TEDCO

 Seed Round in 2017

-Vixiar Medical, Inc., established in 2013 and headquartered in Annapolis, Maryland, specializes in developing non-invasive, cost-effective devices and systems for monitoring cardiopulmonary diseases.
-Its flagship product, Indicor, is a handheld, point-of-care device and digital platform designed to monitor worsening heart failure.
-Vixiar's devices aim to improve clinical workflow and deliver economic value to the healthcare system by enabling assessments of cardiac filling pressure in various settings, including homes, physician offices, nursing homes, and hospitals.
+Vixiar Medical, established in 2013 and headquartered in Annapolis, Maryland, specializes in developing non-invasive, cost-effective devices and systems for monitoring cardiopulmonary diseases.
+Its flagship product, Indicor, is a handheld point-of-care device and digital platform designed to monitor and manage worsening heart failure.
+Vixiar's devices aim to enhance clinical workflow and deliver economic value to the healthcare system by enabling monitoring in various settings, including homes, offices, nursing homes, and hospitals.

 Cordex Systems